 “Art is our one true global language.
 It knows no nation, it favors no race, and it acknowledges no class.
 It speaks to our need to reveal, heal, and transform.
 It transcends our ordinary lives and lets us imagine what is possible.” – Richard Kamler, artist, educator & curator

-Provided by Salem’s resident house cat and many volunteers who bring in their pets to share with our residents; pet therapy is used to improve a person’s social, emotional, or cognitive functioning.
+Provided by Salem’s many volunteers who bring in their pets to share with our residents; pet therapy is used to improve a person’s social, emotional, or cognitive functioning.
 Pet therapy has been shown to lower blood pressure, improve cardiovascular health, release pain, lift sprits, encourage communication, and create motivation by reducing loneliness.

 “Until one has loved an animal, a part of one’s soul remains unawakened.” – Anatole France, French poet, journalist, and novelist